laij84/typescript-react-course/lesson_0/README.md

 }
 ```

 It takes arguments which are defined in the function parenthesis as numbers `(x: number, y: number)`.
-Outside of the parenthesis there is a colon with a `number` after it, before the opening curly bracket.
+Outside of the parenthesis there is a colon with `number` after it, before the opening curly bracket.
 This is the type of what the function returns (number).

 Anonymous functions assigned to variables can be typed similar to how we type other variables, by putting a colon and the type definition after the variable name.